 “We believe that children are capable, confident communicators who can handle very complex problems that face humanity.
 We should not protect them from information and talk to them as if they are not as intelligent as adults,” says Tina-Stephenson-Chin, Director of Pedagogy at EtonHouse, which takes a child-centered, Reggio-Emilia approach.

 Parents should be sure to “respect the fact that children can understand, but do not make it a monologue or mini-lecture.
 Instead, acknowledge their questions, ask for their perspectives and keep the dialogue going back and forth.”

 “Filtering through the information that your young preschooler has been presented with is an important process to ensure that the child’s impression of the situation does not become disproportionate to the facts,” says Sarah Woon from Blue House, where educators handle such discussions with sensitivity and work with parents to keep the narrative consistent and at a level that young children can cope with.

 Filtering can include shielding your child from graphic images and disturbing media that presents tragic scenarios, she explains.
 After all, violent and gory images or sounds could lead to fear, instead of awareness.
 Very young children need to feel safe and know that discussions about a situation that’s given great attention does not compromise their sense of safety.
-In that respect, watching the news with your child by your side without providing you or your child the chance to decide what’s suitable for them, may do more harm than good.
+In that respect, having the news on in the house in the background where your child can see it before you have had a chance to filter it does not allow you the time to decide what’s suitable for them and may do more harm than good.

 For example, “Even if a plane’s engine stops working, the pilots are very skilled and can land the plane safely by gliding it down.
 They know how to keep us safe.
 Here’s a question for you…what if the plane flies us there safely and comfortably and we have a lovely start to our holiday?”